 A set of practical processes, methods and tools (with training modules), easily accessible and user-friendly, to build capacity in bonding (within), bridging (between) and linking (beyond) capital, for the creation of dynamic, strong and effective collective organisations.
-A specific gaming technique will be designed to engage with policy-makers.
+A specific gaming technique designed to engage with policy-makers.

 With these tools at hand, any individual, entity or group in the farming and land managing sectors at large, will have the possibility to access a menu a la carte, with tested recipes from practice partners, (including video testimonies) throughout Europe, to guide them and accompany them in incremental steps, when they decide to engage and benefit from the synergies of working with others in the farming and land sectors.

 BOND has strengthened knowledge and capacities of individuals, and brought forward the recommendations emerging through the different events to the multi-actor deliberations and fora in the selected countries.
 By engaging in such new forms of collaboration with policy-makers, civil society actors, the private sector, and other key stakeholders, farmers and land manager who remain excluded from markets, are able to ‘fully play the game’.
 Giving them a voice in policy-making, improves the rules of the game’, and creates the conditions to optimise this contribution to the development of the farming sector in Europe.

 Intragroup relationships among farmers and land managers within organisations